ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 <!--  -->
 - Management:
-	- There will be a weekly meeting, which is typically online and one-on-one.
+	- There will be an ENTRANCE ASSESSMENT and a PROBATIONARY period of one semester for every newcomer.
-	- When presenting papers or other materials:
-		- You NEED to prepare slides that SUMMARIZE and RESTRUCTURE the materials according to your understanding.
 	- You will be required to write a daily report, which summarizes:
 		- New things you learn (from papers or other materials) and your concrete understanding of them;
 		- New thoughts about your research topic or related contents;